solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Silicas 31.00
 Losses in sulfur and nickel 10.06

-Ammler gives (O. Büchner a a.
-O. p.
+Ammler gives (O. Büchner _ibid_. p.
 17) the specific weight as 3.3636.

 ...